JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/operations.md

 Queries in KSQL, including non-persistent queries such as `SELECT * FROM myTable`, are continuous streaming queries.
 Streaming queries will not stop unless explicitly terminated.
-To terminate a non-persistent query in the KSQL CLI you must type `Ctrl + C`.
+To terminate a non-persistent query in the KSQL CLI you must type Ctrl+C.

 ### No results from `SELECT * FROM` table or stream?